pdomi06/Sema/README.md

 ## 📖 Usage

-- 🎶 To listen to music, use the `!play` command followed by the name of the song or a YouTube link.
+- 🎶 To listen to music, use the `/play` command followed by the name of the song or a YouTube link.
-- 📝 To create custom commands, use the `!command` command followed by the name of the command and the response.
+- 📝 To setup the log system, use the `/setup_log` command followed by the name of the channel.

 ## 🤝 Contributing